glenhayoge/glenhayoge/README.md

 ##  Web App Developer (Python/JavaScript).
 Hi, I’m Glen.
-I am a Web/App Developer from Papua New Guinea 🇵🇬.
+I am a Full Stack Web/App Developer from Papua New Guinea 🇵🇬.

 I play with dev techs at <a href="http://dzagoo.com">Dzagoo</a> as a Web/App Developer.
 For more information about me, check out my personal dev blog at <a href="https://glenh.me">glenh.me</a>.